Longhorns start first training camp under Steve Sarkisian

 “We need to make sure we are hydrated and we are taking care of ourselves,” Sarkisian said.
 “So that we don’t miss reps because we are cramping and now other guys are taking multiple reps because that will ultimately add up on us.”

-With this being only the first day of practice there are still unknowns such as who will be the starting Quarterback but today did answer one question for Sarkisian and that is that the team “looked much cleaner than spring ball.”
+With this being only the first day of practice there are still unknowns such as who will be the starting quarterback but one thing Sarkisian does know, is that on the first day of practice the Longhorns “looked much cleaner than spring ball.”

 Fans will be able to see the new Sark led Longhorns in action for the first time on September 4th against Louisiana.